Sea King - Sweat Shirt

 Curtiss P-40E Kittyhawk MK IA

 From graphic designer and illustrator, Chris Sandham-Bailey of Inkworm.com.
 Chris is a regular contributor to aviation publications such as Aeroplane and Mortons Media.
-See more about Chris on our friends page.
 This profile is a P-40 Kittyhawk of 112 Squadron RAF, flown by Squadron Leader Billy Drake DSO DFC.

 Hustler - Sweat Shirt